-- Residents who are contacts of a confirmed or possible case should be accommodated in a single room with their own bathing and toilet facilities.
-If this is not possible, cohorting in small groups (2 to 4) with other contacts is acceptable. - Residents who are contacts should be advised to avoid communal areas and stay in their room where it is practical to do so until 14 days after exposure. - Residents may go outside if appropriate, alone or accompanied by a staff member maintaining a distance of 1m to 2m.
-An accompanying staff member in this situation is not required to wear PPE. - Note: testing of contacts for COVID-19 is NOT appropriate unless they develop symptoms of infection.
-If they develop symptoms of infection they should be referred to their doctor for assessment. - If the resident transits briefly through hallway or other unoccupied space to go outside there is no requirement for any additional cleaning of that area beyond normal good practice.
+Residents who are contacts of a confirmed or possible case should be accommodated in a single room with their own bathing and toilet facilities.
+If this is not possible, cohorting in small groups (2 to 4) with other contacts is acceptable.

-If entry to an occupied shared space is unavoidable, the resident should be encouraged to perform hand hygiene and wear a surgical mask or to cover their mouth and nose with a tissue.
+- Residents who are contacts should be advised to avoid communal areas and stay in their room where it is practical to do so until 14 days after exposure. - Residents may go outside if appropriate, alone or accompanied by a staff member maintaining a distance of 1m to 2m.
+An accompanying staff member in this situation is not required to wear PPE. - Note: testing of contacts for COVID-19 is now recommended at day 0 and day 7.
+Regardless of the outcome of these scheduled tests the resident should be referred to their doctor for assessment at any time if they develop symptoms of infection.
+Note also that if test is reported as virus not detected the requirement for isolation remain in place.

-5.6 Infection prevention and control measures
+- If the resident transits briefly through hallway or other unoccupied space to go outside there is no requirement for any additional cleaning of that area beyond normal good practice. - If entry to an occupied shared space is unavoidable, the resident should be encouraged to perform hand hygiene and wear a surgical mask or to cover their mouth and nose with a tissue.

-5.6.1 Standard precautions
+5.6 Infection prevention and control measures5.6.1 Standard precautions